 Talking about a film acting resume, there’s a high demand for people who can do various things.
 Look at a list of 10 top skills that make you a better actor:

 - Doing dialects – you’ll be of utmost importance with this one.
 British, Brooklyn, or some of the European countries – there’s so much stuff to learn about and get the dream role.
 However, use only a definite accent for the role, don’t just make another list of one point;

-- Sports – start from a basic level in fitness.
-You may be required to work physically, lose or gain weight in short terms, so show the control over your body and don’t forget to list any gymnastics, circus techniques, aerobics, you’ve done before;
+- Sports – start from a basic level of fitness.
+You may be required to work physically, and lose or gain weight in the short term, so show control over your body and don’t forget to list any gymnastics, circus techniques, or aerobics, you’ve done before;

-- Music-related – dancing, singing, playing instruments is always among acting resume special skills.
+- Music-related – dancing, singing, and playing instruments are always among acting resume special skills.
 You can point it out in the Introduction Letter;

 - Combat training – well, don’t underrate it.
-Anything related or describing stage combat (daggers, fencing, and swords), martial arts or having general weapons experience is very helpful;
+Anything related to or describing stage combat (daggers, fencing, and swords), martial arts, or having general weapons experience is very helpful;

 - Horseback riding – for the last time, don’t hesitate to write, even if there are no such scenes in a movie or theater performance.
 With a good agency, special skills for acting resume are highly appreciated, and you’ll get the appropriate audition first;

 - Stunts – we haven’t forgotten about sky diving, cycling spills, mountain biking, etc. Save time for a stuntman, the acting thing is about everything you can do now and you’re capable to learn fast;